jlordiales/jlordiales.github.io/_posts/2014-10-30-migrating-to-github-pages.md

 $ jekyll new blog
 {% endhighlight %}

 That generated a skeleton structure for a Jekyll blog.
-I wont't go into much details about each folder and each file because the Jekyll documentation already covers this pretty thoroughly.
+I won't go into much details about each folder and each file because the Jekyll documentation already covers this pretty thoroughly.
 The thing that is worth noting is that after creating this base structure you can do a